 Wonderful!
 SandraMrtns: ‘A beautiful personal story that enthralls you from the first until the very last chapter.
 Definitely highly recommended!’

 Highly recommended!
 IreneFranssen: ‘I recommend this book.
 Fascinating and open-hearted page-turner.
 After reading this book you’ll just have to look intently at your own motives.’

 ‘Your book reads very switfly and easily.
 Very beautifully written!’

 ‘I have almost finished your wonderful book.
 It’s a double feeling; I want to know the end but also find it hard to think of the last page of this so intensely and beautifully written story.
 That’s the way it is with really good books!’

 ‘I have finished the book in one go.
 Unfortunately, because as always with a good book you don’t want to say goodbye to the main characters.
 Pascale describes all her emotions, her turnaround and shows that an ending can also be the start of something very beautiful.
-A positive and driven personality with a listening ear for others.’
+She is definitely a positive and driven personality with a listening ear for others.’

 ‘After I had started reading your wonderful book I could not stop.
 What a beautiful hommage to your father, I recognized so much in your story and was deeply touched by it.
 You have inspired me to follow your life motto: listen to your feelings and to your heart!’